rb80/oracle-hospitality-integration-platform-bootcamp/contactless-journey.md

 Create Company Profile where by adding an AR address in the payload.
 This is required for successful checkout of the folio to Accounts Receivable.

+1. Change `companyName`and `address`as required`
-1. Once Company Profile is created, ensure `getProfile` API is executed so that AR address id is inserted into environment variables `CompanyArAddressId`
+2. Once Company Profile is created, ensure `getProfile` API is executed so that `AR address id` is inserted into environment variables `CompanyArAddressId`

+## 4. PostAccount
-2. Fetch AR types which is required to create Company AR account and set environment variable `ArAccountType`
+1. Fetch AR types which is required to create Company AR account and set environment variable `ArAccountType`
-3. Create Company AR Account.
+2. Create Company AR Account.
 Make sure the AR number (accountNo) is inserted and also the environment variable is populated `CompanyAccountNo`
-4. Use getProfile API to check all of the above values are responded correctly
+3. Use getProfile API to check all of the above values are responded correctly

-## 4. PostProfile
+## 5. PostProfile

 Create Travel Agent Profile with AR Address.
 This is required for successful checkout of the folio to Accounts Receivable.
 The TA profile id is auto populated in Environment variables with Test Scripts inserted into collection

 1. Once Travel Agent Profile is created, ensure `getProfile` API is executed so that `TaArAddressId` is inserted into environment variables
 2. Fetch AR types which is required to create Travel Agent AR account and set environment variable `ArAccountType`.
 If the value doesnt differ from Company, no changes required.

+## 6. PostAccount
-3. Create Travel Agent AR Account.
+1. Create Travel Agent AR Account.
 Make sure the AR number (accountNo) is inserted and also the environment variable `TravelAgentAccountNo` is populated
-4. Use getProfile API to check all of the above values are responded correctly
+2. Use getProfile API to check all of the above values are responded correctly

-## 5. getHotelAvailability
+## 7. getHotelAvailability

 Fetch Hotel Availability which is required for creating Reservation.